-Intel, Pentium, and Celeron are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+Intel, the Intel logo, Pentium, and Celeron are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.

 Other names and brands may be claimed as the property of others.

 Copyright © 2006, Intel Corporation.
 All rights reserved.